|

 "Save Eugene O'Neill!"

-by Jack Marshall On January 2,the Washington Post
+On January 2,the Washington Post reported that the Fairfax

-reported that the Fairfax County library system was
+County library system was dumping thousands of volumes

-dumping thousands of volumes that had not been checked out
+that had not been checked out in the last 24 months.
+Among

-room for more novels by John Grisham and Tom Clancy, the
+the classics tossed to make room for more novels by John

-fulminations of Bill O'Reilly and Ann Coulter:
+Hillary Clinton and the fulminations of Bill O'Reilly and

 Gibbon's Rise and Fall of the Roman Empire;